reuters-graphics/docs_graphics-kit/pages/for_developers/sample-project.md

 <Headline section="{content.Kicker}" hed="{content.Hed}" dek="{content.Dek}">...
 ```

-We'll have to manually add in an ai2svelte component like so, just above the <Headline> component:
+We'll have to manually add in an ai2svelte component like so, just above the `<Headline />` component:

 ```svelte
 {#await fetchComponent('locator_airport')}